CoLRev-Environment/colrev/docs/source/manual/packages/colrev.plos.rst

 License
 -------

-This project is licensed under the MIT License - see the `LICENSE <LICENSE>`_ file for details.
+This project is licensed under the MIT License - see the `LICENSE <https://github.com/CoLRev-Environment/colrev/blob/main/LICENSE>`_ file for details.

 Links
 -----